ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteDeploymentGuide.md

 Batch scripts
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-Exchange Server EWS Protocol test suites are installed with a collection of scripts that enable a user to run individual test cases (RunMSXXXX\_SXX\_TCXX\_Name.cmd) or all test cases in a test suite (RunAllMSXXXXTestCases.cmd), or all test cases of Exchange Server EWS Protocol test suites at once (RunAllExchangeEWSTestCases.cmd).
+Exchange Server EWS Protocol Test Suites are installed with a collection of scripts that enable a user to run individual test cases (RunMSXXXX\_SXX\_TCXX\_Name.cmd) or all test cases in a test suite (RunAllMSXXXXTestCases.cmd), or all test cases of Exchange Server EWS Protocol Test Suites at once (RunAllExchangeEWSTestCases.cmd).
 These scripts can be found in the **\\Source\\Scripts** directory.

 **Note**  These scripts depend on having the compiled binaries in the bin folder.

 Batch script | Script description
 :------------ | :-------------
-**RunAllExchangeEWSTestCases.cmd**  |    Runs all the test cases within the Exchange Server EWS Protocol test suites.
+**RunAllExchangeEWSTestCases.cmd**  |  Runs all the test cases in Exchange Server EWS Protocol Test Suites.
 **RunAllMSXXXXTestCases.cmd**       |  Runs all MS-XXXX test cases.
-**RunMSXXXX\_SXX\_TCXX\_Name.cmd**  |  Runs a specific test case within the test suite.
+**RunMSXXXX\_SXX\_TCXX\_Name.cmd**  |  Runs a specific test case in the test suite.

 Viewing the test suite results, logs, and reporting
 =====================================================================================================================================

-The test suites provide detailed reporting in a variety of formats that will enable users to quickly debug failures.
+The test suites provide detailed reporting in a variety of formats that enable users to quickly debug failures.

 Test suite configuration logs
 ---------------------------------------------------------------------------------------------------------------------------

-The configuration logs contain information about whether each configuration step succeeds or not, and detail error information if the configuration step fails.
+The configuration logs contain information about whether or not each configuration step succeeds, and detailed information on errors if the configuration step fails.

 ### SUT configuration logs

 The SUT configuration scripts create a directory named **SetupLogs** under **…\\Setup\\SUT\\** at runtime.
 The SUT configuration scripts save the logs as “ExchangeSUTConfiguration.ps1.debug.log” and “ExchangeSUTConfiguration.ps1.log”.

 ### Test suite client configuration logs

 The configuration scripts create a directory named **SetupLogs** under **…\\Setup\\Test Suite Client\\** at runtime.
 The test suite client configuration scripts save the logs as “ExchangeClientConfiguration.ps1.debug.log” and “ExchangeClientConfiguration.ps1.log”.

 Test suite reports
 ------------------